bunsenmurder/ML-Project-Attendance-Counter/README.md

 20. The output of your model tests will be stored in a file called "output_X.txt" where X is replaced with your type of model, which located in the root directory.
 21. python3 webcam.py
 22. The application would be running now, press q to take a picture of the current attendance and quit the application.

-## The problem we wanted to solve.
-Teachers use up valuable class time taking attendance when they could be spending more time teaching.
-In addition, there are several loopholes to traditional attendance systems.
-For example, one student can write another student’s name on an attendance sheet.
-At a large university with several hundred students, attendance can take a very long time if it is done at all.
-Generally speaking, taking roll at the beginning of class is an inconvenience that can be avoided, so we’re creating a system to solve this problem.

-## Our solution and its features.
-Our solution is a facial recognition software that will automate the attendance process.
-It will receive input from a webcam, and will simultaneously process all of the students in the classroom.
-Ideally, it would label each face with a name, but we acknowledge that this is a very ambitious goal for our skill sets.
-Without recognizing individual faces, the software counts the number of heads in the room and will notify the user how this compares to the expected number.
-At Florida Polytechnic, there is a webcam at the back of every classroom, which integrates with our software.
-This way, professors are not required to bring their own cameras or take a picture with their phones.
-Using OpenCV we would access the camera, and to detect objects within the room and correctly identify a person using the model we train within it.